-Business.
+Business Outlook.
 Given the current ongoing uncertainties regarding global economic conditions, we continue to remain cautious about our overall business.
-We believe the overall ongoing unfavorable economic environment has negatively affected, and may continue to negatively affect, our financial results for the foreseeable future, and may impair our ability to accurately forecast our future financial performance and other business trends.
-In addition, since the end users of a majority of our products and services are governmental entities, we have been, and may continue to be, negatively affected by the budgetary issues and delays in purchasing decisions that many municipalities and other state and local agencies continue to face.
+We believe the economic slowdown, reduction and delay in government funding for transportation infrastructure projects and initiatives, decreased financial capital for our customers, and decline in real estate development have negatively affected, and may continue to negatively affect, our financial results for the foreseeable future, and may impair our ability to accurately forecast our future financial performance and other business trends.
+In addition, since the end users of a majority of our products and services are governmental entities, we have been, and may continue to be, negatively affected by delays in the passage of a new federal highway bill (or the extension of the existing bill) and budgetary issues and delays in purchasing decisions that many municipalities and other state and local agencies continue to face.
 Spending for new roadways, new systems to address traffic congestion and other transportation infrastructure improvements has been delayed or eliminated in some instances.
 However, we believe the need to rebuild and modernize aging transportation infrastructure will continue, and in addition to funds available through the federal highway bill, there exist various other funding mechanisms that support transportation infrastructure and related projects.
 These include bonds, dedicated sales and gas tax measures and other alternative funding sources.